-At its March 2020 meeting, our NC&G Committee and full Board considered director independence.
-As part of this consideration, our NC&G Committee and Board broadly considered all relevant facts and circumstances, including the NYSE's corporate governance listing standards and all relevant transactions and relationships between each director (including each director's immediate family members and other affiliates) and our company and our management to determine whether any relationship might impair the director's ability to make independent judgments.
+At its March 2021 meeting, our NC&G Committee and full Board considered director independence.
+As part of this consideration, our NC&G Committee and Board broadly considered all relevant facts and circumstances, including the NYSE's corporate governance listing standards and all relevant transactions and relationships between each director (including each director's immediate family members and other affiliates) and our company and/or management to determine whether any relationship might impair the director's ability to make independent judgments.

-Based on this review and consistent with the recommendation of our NC&G Committee, our Board affirmatively determined that all nine of our non-employee directors (Mses.
+Based on this review and consistent with the recommendation of our NC&G Committee, our Board affirmatively determined that all 10 of our non-employee directors (Mses.
 Ballard and Hepner and Messrs.
-Gallagher, Holder, Lanier, Love, Smith, Tuggle and Wood) are independent.
+Gallagher, Holder, Lanier, Love, McGuirt, Smith, Tuggle and Wood) are independent.
+In evaluating the independence of our directors, our NC&G Committee and Board gave particular consideration to director tenure, overlapping service on various other company boards of directors and personal and familial relationships among current and former executives and directors of our company, deeming none of these relationships material to those individuals' independence.